 Feminine and delicate, needed 30 mins to come together but wow, dark red floral bouquet with pencil lead.
 Roasted vanilla and espresso with black fruit and the finest tannins, fully resolved.
 Bordeaux vibe but New World.
 Blind I would’ve called Napa, maybe an old Blankiet in a good year.
-Phenomenal, drink up. — a year ago
+Phenomenal, drink up. — 4 years ago

 My fault for letting that humidity get to the red paper that wrapped the bottle.
 Damage only limited to the label, thankfully.
 Concentrated red and blue fruit.
 Focused on the palate with a long finish.
-Tannins are really integrated and this bottle is 100% pleasure! — a year ago
+Tannins are really integrated and this bottle is 100% pleasure! — 4 years ago

 2010 Erba Cabernet Sauvignon is 88% Cabernet Sauvignon,7.5% Merlot,3.5% Cab Franc and 1% Petit Verdot, crafted by Denis Malbec - bless his soul - also known for Blankiet, owned by Paul Erba, all sourced from their mountain side vineyards ranging from 1100-1500 ft, on the peak next to Atlas Peak.
 2010-2012 was Denis Malbec, and 2012-present is now Russell Bevan.

 Beautiful wine for the value, and a bit of a sleeper!
 2010 is still tight and young, and will attest time - will age like the best of mountain style wines.